vermi4elli/Process_Manager_Simulator/README.md

 > The `processManager` is a global variable.

 #### The creation of a new process that has to run for 10ms
+> Second call of the `dump` method is used to demonstrate the queue state after the process is ended.
 ##### Code
 ```
 runProcess(10);